qbittorrent/qBittorrent-website/README.md

-This repo contains the files for the main website(https://qbittorrent.org).
+This repository contains the official qBittorrent website (https://qbittorrent.org).

 Anyone is welcome to submit PRs that fix problems and improve things.